kmixter/text-todos/README.md

 * Ctrl+K M - mark the current TODO follower line as complete given today's day of week.
 * Ctrl+K A - archive the previous block of TODOs (earlier in this file) as done, and insert a new block at current cursor.
 Useful for a journal text file that grows down.
+* Ctrl+K S - sorts the TODOs region so that it shows pending tasks at the top, and completed tasks by day afterwards.
+The overall remaining completion rate is shown as a comment on the
+  TODOs: line.
+* Ctrl+K H - highlights (selects) the TODOs region.